Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Dynamics and Tilt Evolution in Two Cases

-Knowledge of the evolving orientation allows the background field to be determined via $\pbg = \psi/\pLC$, which can be used to compute the vortex trajectory using the kinetics model of Eq. \ref{v_final}.
-The result is equal to the axial derivative of Eq. \ref{position_Indeb}.
+Knowledge of the evolving orientation allows the background field to be determined via $\pbg = \psi/\pLC$, which can be used to compute the vortex trajectory using Eq. (\ref{v_final}).
+The result is equal to the axial derivative of Eq. (\ref{position_Indeb}).
 The combination of position and tilt is used to produce Fig. \ref{Indeb_2}.
-When the phase gradient reaches the $\pi$ threshold, two vortices of the same tilt will nucleate~\cite{gorshkov2002topology}.
-These tilts then evolve in opposite directions such that the vortices are of opposite tilt at the mid-point in their life-cycle.
+When phase gradients within a field get sufficiently steep, a vortex pair can nucleate.
+In particular, when the phase gradient reaches the $\pi$ threshold, two vortices that happen to have the same tilt nucleate~\cite{gorshkov2002topology}, as can be seen in the top left of Fig. \ref{Indeb_2}.
+The tilts then evolve in opposite directions such that the vortices are of opposite tilt at the mid-point in their life-cycle.
 They subsequently become re-aligned so that they are once again parallel when annihilation occurs.
 At both nucleation and annihilation, the polar tilt is $90^\circ$, and the eigenvalue analysis implies that the axial speed must be zero while the lateral speed is infinite.
 This is consistent with the trajectories plotted.

-The vortex loop of Fig. \ref{Indeb_2} is reminiscent of the half-loop vortices observed in water, shown in Fig. \ref{water_vortex}.
-In both cases, there is a continuous transition of vortex charge.

-The results of Equations \ref{paraxial_Indeb}--\ref{tilt_Indeb} are the limiting case of an infinite beam waist, but the characteristics of the two-vortex tilt evolution discussed above are also relevant to experiments with finite beams if the initial vortex separation is small compared to the beam waist.
-A finite beam contributes amplitude and phase gradients that affect the vortex motion, just as in the single vortex case.
+The results of Eqs. (\ref{paraxial_Indeb}) and (\ref{tilt_Indeb}) are the limiting case of an infinite beam waist, but the characteristics of the two-vortex tilt evolution discussed above are also relevant to experiments with finite beams if the initial vortex separation is small compared to the beam waist.
+A finite beam contributes amplitude and phase gradients that affect the vortex motion, just as in the single-vortex case.
 Therefore, in our quantitative comparison with experiments below, we include the beam in the Fresnel integration solution of paraxial propagation.
-Details are provided in the Supplemental Material, and the propagation solution is consistent with past work \cite{Indebetouw1993}.
+The solution is consistent with past work \cite{Indebetouw1993}.